happner/happn-3/README.md

 and work as it has always done.
 In order to use a different authentication provider, you must pass in either an absolute path, or an installed module name, in the security service config.
 Note that to use the happn-3 provider, or any future providers which are native to happn-3, you need not input an absolute path, you can give a path relative to ./lib/services/security/authentication, where any native auth-providers will be stored.
-Example: Happn-3 and other provider, otherProvider default
+Example: Happn-3 and 2 other providers, otherAuthProvider default
 ```javascript
 const serviceConfig = {
   secure: true,